wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 There are some webrtc implementations that do not support updating the ICE server configuration after the local offer has been created.
 In order to support these clients, the WHIP endpoint MAY also include the ICE server configuration on the responses to an authenticated OPTIONS request sent to the WHIP endpoint URL sent before the POST requests.

-It COULD be also possible to configure the STUN/TURN server URLs with long term credentials provided by either the broadcasting service or an external TURN provider on the WHIP client overriding the values provided by the WHIP endpoint.
+It might be also possible to configure the STUN/TURN server URLs with long term credentials provided by either the broadcasting service or an external TURN provider on the WHIP client overriding the values provided by the WHIP endpoint.

 ## Authentication and authorization